-Elementary Middle High 3 tardies - Teacher will contact parent and documents conversation 3 tardies - Teacher will contact parent 4-6 tardies - Parents contacted by administration 7-9+ tardies - Parents contacted for conference 3 tardies - Teacher will contact parent & document date and who they contacted 4-6 tardies - Teacher contacts parents, documents conversation, and notifies data manager 4-6 tardies - Students assigned afternoon or lunch detention.
-Failure to report to detention will result in a day of ISS 10+ tardies - Discretion of the administration team 7+ tardies - Lunch detention and after school detention on Friday, 1:00-4:00 pm.
+Elementary Middle High 3 tardies - Teacher will contact parent and documents conversation 3 tardies - Teacher will contact parent 3 tardies - Teacher will contact parent & document date and 4-6 tardies - Teacher contacts parents, documents conversation, and notifies data manager 4-6 tardies - Parents contacted by administration 7-9+ tardies - Parents contacted for conference and will attend ISS who they contacted 4-6 tardies - Students assigned afternoon or lunch detention.
+Failure to report to detention will result in a day of ISS 10+ tardies - Discretion of the administration team 7+ tardies - Student will attend ISS and/or will lose STEAM privileges to make up time lost in Core classes Students who arrive late to school with breakfast from a fast food 7+ tardies - Lunch detention and/or after school detention on Friday, 1:00-4:00 pm.
 Administration will contact parents.